 Finding the best gap year programs

 Does your child have an idea of what they would like to do while they’re away?
-If so, encourage them to research their options thoroughly.
+If so, encourage them to research their options thoroughly, and make a note of any program fees that might bump up their overall costs.
 Finding the best gap year program for them will take time and patience.

 There are essentially four gap year activity options for them to choose from: